 The earlier limestone building hosted offices and waiting room until at least 1892.
 The second building housed a lunch room.
 In 1939, the earlier building was converted to the baggage and express room and station functions moved over to the second building.
 Renovations in 1970 included extending ticket sales counters when sales staff relocated from the Princess Street ticket office.
 This Canadian Science & Technology Museum photo CN001091 shows both main tracks, with cars in the yard at left in 1974:

 The obviously dangerous curve, with a 30 mph speed restriction, caused at least one train to leave the rails (CNR 5702 in 1947), before CN successfully realigned its main line through a deep limestone cut north of Elliott Avenue between Division Street and Montreal Street, in October 1974.
+Some accounts say the realignment opened July 24, 1975.
 A westbound freight behind 3625-3108, including penultimate Penn Central covered hopper PC 888173 and caboose 79471 rode the welded rail and concrete ties on February 21, 1976, photographed from Montreal Street:

 On June 27, 1973 RMC cadets and Kingston's Canadian Forces Vimy Band await the arrival of Her Majesty Queen Elizabeth II, arriving to celebrate Kingston's Tercentenary (L.C.
 Gagnon photos, below).
 In 1984, the Royal Train arrived at the new station.

 This interesting photo, from the archives of the City of Montreal, shows a train of VIP's arriving from Montreal at the Outer Station.
 Met by City of Kingston Police patrol cars, the visitors will take part in preliminary planning for the 1976 Summer Olympics sailing events that were based at the Portsmouth Olympic Harbour: